-- Student responsibility: Students are expected to spend at least 8 hours per week for self studying.
-This time should be made up of reading, working on exercises and problem and group assignment. - Attendance: Regular on-time attendance in this course is expected.
+- Student responsibility: Students are expected to spend at least 8 hours per week self studying.
+This time should be made up of reading, working on exercises and problems and group assignments. - Attendance: Regular on-time attendance in this course is expected.
 It is compulsory that students attend at least 80% of the course to be eligible for the final examination. - Missed tests: Students are not allowed to miss any of the tests (both on-going assessment and final test).
 There are very few exceptions.
-(Only with extremely reasonable excuses, e.g. certified paper from doctors, may students re-take the tests.)
+(Only with extremely reasonable excuses, e.g. certified paper from doctors, may students retake the tests.)